Salt

 • High salt means there’s more than 1.5g salt per 100g (or 0.6g sodium)

-• Add less salt when cooking – try adding black pepper, fresh herbs and spices.
-Make your own stocks and gravy instead of using stock cubes or powders
+• make your own stocks and gravy instead of using stock cubes or powders

-• Cured fish and meat can be high in salt so eat them less often or in smaller amounts
+• eat cured fish and meat less often or in smaller amounts

-• Cut down on salty snacks like crisps and nuts, replacing them with fruit and veg
+• replace salty snacks like crisps and nuts with fruit and veg

 More on this topic